 This is the second in a series of varietal profiles by Master Sommelier Catherine Fallis, presented to aid students in preparing for blind tasting exams and gaining a global view of many of the important grapes.

-Muscat is an aromatic, highly perfumed and exotic grape that is popular in still, sparkling and sweet versions.
+Often asked here is what is Muscat wine and what is unique about it's flavors and aromas?
+Muscat is an aromatic, highly perfumed and exotic grape that is popular in still, sparkling and sweet wines.
 It is the world’s oldest known grape variety, and probably originated in Greece, where it is still cultivated today.

 It is a wide family of grapes, the oldest and noblest of which is muscat blanc à petits grains.
 Petit grains means small berries, and this is one of the reasons the resulting wine is so aromatic and complex.
 Muscat blanc à petits grains is responsible for the softly sparkling low alcohol Moscato d’Asti and Asti (formerly Asti Spumante) from Piedmont, and the very sweet, intense Moscato de Pantelleria from the archipelago of the same name off the shores of Sicily (a passito version is also made here, which is even more intensely concentrated and sweet as a result of being made with pressed dried, or raisinated berries).